mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 > 2. Verse;
 > 3. Transmitting of Predictions;

-That is *vyakarana*; that means predictions.
+That is *vyakarana*; *vyakarana* means “predictions.”
 In the *Lotus Sutra* you will find a chapter named *Vyakarana*, “Prediction.”
-Buddha Shakyamuni gave predictions to 500 arhats, and 500 lay people, et cetera.
+Buddha Shakyamuni gave predictions to 500 arhats and 500 lay people, et cetera.

 > 4. Interpolations;